Role of Nurseries in Green Economy and Islam

 Nurseries play an important role in the development of the green economy.
 They create employment opportunities for people involved in plant cultivation, horticulture, landscaping, and agriculture.

 Farmers, gardeners, and environmental projects depend on nurseries for quality plants and seedlings.
 Fruit plants, timber trees, ornamental plants, and medicinal plants supplied by nurseries contribute to income generation and sustainable economic activities.
+Nurseries are a primary example of Green Entrepreneurship.
+Unlike traditional businesses that may deplete resources, nurseries grow 'natural capital.'
+By investing in a nursery, an entrepreneur contributes to a regenerative economy where the 'product' actually improves the environment (by sequestering carbon) while generating a profit.

 Thus, nurseries support both economic growth and environmental sustainability.